-Alfred University offers a number of Masters-level programs in the New York City metropolitan area which are extension programs of regular campus offerings.
+Alfred University offers a number of Masters-level programs in the New York City metropolitan area and other locations in upstate New York which are extension programs of regular campus offerings.
 Courses are made available through the Center for Integrated Teacher Education (CITE), which has provided professional development and in-service courses for teachers, principals, and related school staff since 1983.
-CITE is a professional service organization that manages the logistical operations for Alfred's Downstate Programs.
-Classes for AU's Downstate Programs are offered at venues in Brooklyn and Oceanside, Long Island.
+CITE is a professional service organization that manages the logistical operations for Alfred's NYC-area Programs.
+Classes for AUNY Programs are offered at venues in Brooklyn and Oceanside, Long Island.
 Alfred University's Downstate Program is designed for working professionals and recent college graduates in the Metropolitan Area.
 Students in the program are expected to maintain Alfred University's standard of graduate study.
 This program requires a basic level of computer and email literacy.